CallumBoi0013/attract-extra/layouts/extended/README.md

-    when                When.FromOldSelection           when to run animation, a transition type (When.TYPE) or When.Always wait                true                            wait until the animation is finished before the next transition starts restart             true                            if an animation is still running and transition state occurs again, restart it kind                transition                      one of transition, loop, yoyo repeat              1                               number of times to repeat animation
+    when                When.FromOldSelection           when to run animation, a transition type (When.TYPE) or When.Always wait                true                            wait until the animation is finished before the next transition starts restart             true                            if an animation is still running and transition state occurs again, restart it kind                transition                      one of transition (start to finish), loop (repeat start to finish) or yoyo (forward, then backward) repeat              1                               number of times to repeat animation
     delay:              0                               delay before the animation starts in ms
     duration:           1000                            length of animation in ms